Simon Hughes: Political and parliamentary career

 Hughes first joined the Liberal Party in 1971, when he signed up to Cambridge University Liberal Club as a student.
 As part of the SDP–Liberal Alliance, he was spokesman for the environment from 1983 to 1988.
 Along with the majority of Liberals, he joined the newly founded Liberal Democrats in 1988, acting as spokesman for education until 1992, then the environment again until 1994, then health until 1997, and then home affairs until 2003.
 He was the Liberal Democrat candidate in the 2004 Mayor of London elections and came in third with 15.22% of the first preference vote.

 In 1986, Hughes—along with two other MPs, Archy Kirkwood and Michael Meadowcroft, and the NLYL and other parts of the party—produced Across the Divide: Liberal Values on Defence and Disarmament.
 This was the rally call that defeated the party leadership in the debate over the issue of an independent nuclear deterrent.
 Many believe it was Hughes' speech that won the day for the rebels by 23 votes.

-Among other party offices, Hughes was Vice-President of the Liberal Democrat Christian Forum.
+Among other party offices, Hughes was vice-president of the Liberal Democrat Christian Forum.
 He has also stated that "the present constitutional arrangements for making English decisions are unacceptable and need to be changed."

 He was a member of the centre-left Beveridge Group within the Liberal Democrats.

 He was investigated by the Parliamentary Commissioner for Standards for failing to declare a £10,000 donation from a scrap metals company, Southwark Metals, to his local party.
 There was no suggestion that Mr Hughes benefited personally from the donation.
 The commissioner found that none of the breaches of the rules was intentional and that there was no attempt to conceal any donations.
 Simon Hughes apologised to parliament for his mistakes.

 In December 2013, Hughes was appointed as a Minister of State for Justice, following the resignation of Lord McNally who had become Chair of the Youth Justice Board.
-Hughes announced he would stand down as Deputy Leader of the Liberal Democrats once a successor was elected, following a decision that state the Deputy Leader should not hold any office in the coalition government.
+Hughes announced he would stand down as Deputy Leader of the Liberal Democrats once a successor was elected, following a decision that the Deputy Leader should not hold any office in the coalition government.